Short story by Michael Botur

 ‘You love it Greek, don’t you, buddy.’

-He thumps your shoulder with one of those massive mitts that squeezes the trigger of his fancy crossbow when he goes hunting wild game with his daughter to reconnect her with nature, get her off the drugs, get her out of the hovel rumour has it she lives in.
+He thumps your shoulder with one of those massive mitts that squeezes the trigger of his fancy crossbow when he goes hunting wild game with his daughter to reconnect her with nature, get her off the drugs, get her out of the ghetto hovel she’s rumoured to live in.
 Big esteemed rich privileged guy with a screw-up for a daughter, not that anyone ever calls him out on it.
 You once tried to criticise him for killing animals without warning.
-He responded with an all-staff email with a cartoon of you drooling over an animal caught in a trap.
+He responded with an all-staff email with a Photoshop cartoon of you drooling over an animal caught in a trap.
 You’ve never talked back since.